Your guide to a great night out in Ipswich

 Goodna Services Club / Live music on the Sky Stage.
 Free entry.

-Brothers Leagues Club / Live music to be performed by the 60s Sensation in the O Bar at 8pm, with Chester playing at 9.30pm in the Sports Bar.
+Brothers Leagues Club / Live music to be performed by Caught in the Act in the O Bar at 8pm, with Bootleg Flyers playing at 9.30pm in the Sports Bar.

-Royal Mail Hotel, Goodna / Live music, The Adam Hole Band 2-5pm.
+Royal Mail Hotel, Goodna / Live music, Devil's Kiosk 2-5pm.
 Free entry, with food and drinks available for purchase.

 Springlake Hotel / Raceday Saturday with free BBQ and TAB losing ticket draw, live entertainment